csvernon/Bamazon/README.md

 ![alt text](https://github.com/csvernon/Bamazon/blob/master/bamazonGIF.gif)

-This application utilies node.js, javascript, and a MySQL database.
+This application utilies node.js, javascript, inquirer, and MySQL.

 To use this application yourself you'll want to set up the database, a example file has been provided.
 Once you have done that you will be able to start giving the application commands in bash/terminal.
 Start with node bamazonDBConnection.js and follow the prompts.